StevenBtw/AoC_2025/README.md

 ## Retrospective

-**Finished all 12 days with the constraint intact!
-Here are some of my takeaways:**
+### Clocked in a little over 19 hours in total, but finished all 12 days with the constraint intact!

+**Here are some of my takeaways:**

-**What worked:** The forced Bingo Card challenge meant I actually touched things I'd been meaning to learn for years.
-The "no changing picks after Part 2" rule created a really intense learning experiences.
+**What worked:** The forced Bingo Card challenge meant I actually touched things I'd been meaning to pick up (again) for years.
+The "no changing picks for Part Twooneone" rule created a really intense learning experience.
 Day 10 with CUDA would have been much easier with something else, but pushing through taught me more than changing would have.
-Trying weird solutions while listening to a notebooklm podcast of the cuda programming guide will be a nice memory of Advent of Code this year.
-Having only 12 days for this challenge was good, 25 days was pretty taxing already using the obvious python solutions last year, I cannot imagine doing this for another 13 days.
+Trying weird solutions while listening to a notebooklm podcast of the cuda programming guide will be one of the nice memories of Advent of Code this year.
+Having only 12 days for this challenge was good, 25 days was pretty taxing already using the go-to python solutions last year, I cannot imagine doing this for another 13 days.

-**Hard things:** Troubleshooting the precision error with WebGPU, the matrix row reduction approach for Day 10, and rethinking OpenVINO convolutions for constraint satisfaction today (or taking shape detection to literal).
+**Hard things:** Troubleshooting the precision error with WebGPU, the matrix row reduction approach for Day 10, and rethinking OpenVINO convolutions for constraint satisfaction.
 All of these brought back real problem solving fun, out-of-the-box thinking and not just identifying the correct python package.
-Another hard thing was to not bloat this readme with too many dad jokes, yes this is me constraining myself.
+Another hard thing was to not bloat this readme with too many jokes, yes, this is me constraining myself.

 **Easy things:** A lot of the CUDA, WebGPU, and OpenVINO code is copied straight from the documentation with my logic hacked into it.
 Some solutions probably look more polished than my actual knowledge of these tools.
-I also didn't want to use generative AI for the entire period, it's very refreshing (and humbling) to turn everthing off and relearn how to code for two weeks, but when I couldnt be bothered with writing HTML I only wrote comments and pressed tab for everything (both day 6 and 9).
-And I did use chatGPT and notebooklm to help me learn new concepts.
+I also didn't want to use generative AI for the entire period, it's very refreshing (and humbling) to turn everthing off and relearn how to code for two weeks.
+But when I couldn't be bothered with writing HTML I only wrote comments and pressed tab for everything (both day 6 and 9).
+And I did use chatGPT and notebooklm to help me learn new concepts which made things easier for sure.

-**For next time:** Probably only Python & Rust, and try different techniques/packages, maybe use Marimo notebooks starting with some EDA each day, check the [lazy solution](day12/lazysolution/solution.py) why this can be helpfull.
+**For next time:** Probably only Python & Rust, and try different techniques/packages, maybe use Marimo notebooks starting with some EDA each day, check the [lazy solution](day12/lazysolution/solution.py) why this can be helpful.